nixworks/public/news/2009/08/12/README.md

 ##### Warrap state
 ### [ Thirty people are killed in Warrap state in southern Sudan, in a resurgence of the nomadic conflicts. ](/news/2009/08/12/thirty-people-are-killed-in-warrap-state-in-southern-sudan-in-a-resurgence-of-the-nomadic-conflicts.md)
-_Context: renewed violence, Warrap state, Sudan_
+_Context: renewed violence, Sudan, Warrap state_

 ##### Russia
 ### [ Russia's navy is deployed to find the Arctic Sea, a missing ship reportedly hijacked three weeks ago in the Baltic Sea. ](/news/2009/08/12/russia-s-navy-is-deployed-to-find-the-arctic-sea-a-missing-ship-reportedly-hijacked-three-weeks-ago-in-the-baltic-sea.md)
-_Context: Baltic Sea, Russia_
+_Context: Russia, Baltic Sea_

 ##### Taiwan
 ### [ About 700 people missing in southern Taiwan after Typhoon Morakot are located alive. ](/news/2009/08/12/about-700-people-missing-in-southern-taiwan-after-typhoon-morakot-are-located-alive.md)